armannaj/armannaj.github.io/_posts/2023-08-17-how-to-embed-youtube-video-in-nextjs-13-without-seo-damage.md

 ---
-title: "How to Embed Youtube Video in NextJs 13 Without SEO damage"
+title: How to Embed Youtube Video in NextJs 13 Without SEO damage
-date: "2023-08-17"
+date: '2023-08-17'
 tags:
-  - "javascript"
+  - javascript
-  - "javascript-framework"
+  - javascript-framework
-  - "next-js"
+  - next-js
-  - "react"
+  - react
-  - "typescript"
+  - typescript
-  - "web-development"
+  - web-development
 header:
-    overlay_image: "/img/posts/pexels-photo-315934.jpeg"
+  overlay_image: /img/posts/pexels-photo-315934.jpeg
 ---

 Youtube allows you to embed videos in your website.
 It is said that having a rich content (like a video) in your website can have a positive impact on your SEO score in the eyes of search engines like Google or Bing.

-So I created a video for my experimental [Mood Playlist AI](https://taranify.app), and tried to embed it in my website.
+So I created a video for my experimental [Mood Recommendation AI](https://www.taranify.com), and tried to embed it in my website.
 I used the code I got from youtube.
 It gave me this code:

 ```
  <iframe